Mikhail Zaika: Zaika's arrest and confessions

 When Zaika learned that Kondrashov had been arrested, he packed his things and ran away from home, intent of leaving Saint Petersburg.
 However, on 14 July, he decided to stop by the house to pick up some rare cactus specimens, whereupon he was immediately detained in an ambush set up by the police.

 Following his arrest, Zaika admitted to committing several ritualistic murders throughout the year, but police could only find evidence for two of them.
 Based on his and Kondrashov's testimonies, police soon arrested Oshurkov as well, charging him with failure to report a crime and the illegal manufacturing and possession of edged weaponry.
 Since he worked at a factory, he was fond of making such weapons and collected them.
 An inspection of the apartment led to the recovery of seven daggers, four of which were categorized as "dangerous".
-After learning about the circumstances of Zaik and Kondrashov's arrests, Oshurkov stated that if Zaika had been at Basarchik's apartment, he would have successfully carried out the plan and not have been caught so "stupidly".
+After learning about the circumstances of Zaika and Kondrashov's arrests, Oshurkov stated that if Zaika had been at Basarchik's apartment, he would have successfully carried out the plan and not have been caught so "stupidly".

 During interrogation, Oshurkov admitted to the edged weaponry charge, but categorically refused guilt on the failure to report charge, claiming that he doubted the two young men's claims because of their age and fanaticism with the occult.